microsoft/vcpkg-docs/vcpkg/commands/update-baseline.md

+---
+title: vcpkg x-update-baseline
+description: Command line reference for the vcpkg x-update-baseline command.
+Update baselines for all configured registries.
+---

 # vcpkg x-update-baseline

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/commands/update-baseline.md).**

 **This command is experimental and may change or be removed at any time**